hoffstadt/DearPyGui/docs/README.md

  ---

+**DearPyGui is an all included GUI framework.** A variety of examples demonstrating usage can be found in the Examples folder[/Examples](https://github.com/RaylockLLC/DearPyGui/tree/master/Examples).
+Documentation can be found [here](https://raylockllc.github.io/DearPyGui/) or from within the library by using the **show_documentation** command.

-**DearPyGui is an all included GUI framework.** Using _DearPyGui_ is a simple as creating a python script like the one below:
+Using _DearPyGui_ is a simple as creating a python script like the one below:

 Code:
 ```Python